percona/everest-doc/docs/install/installEverest.md

 1. Download the latest release of [everestctl](https://github.com/percona/everest/releases/latest){:target="_blank"} to provision Percona Everest.
 For detailed installation instructions, see [CLI installation documentation](../install/installEverestCLI).

+2. You can install Percona Everest using either the wizard or the headless mode:

-2. Install Percona Everest using one of the following commands:
+   ** Install Percona Everest using the wizard**

+    a.
+Run the following command:

         ```sh
         everestctl install
         ```

+    b.
 Enter the specific names for the namespaces you want Percona Everest to manage, separating each name with a comma.
+[These](../use/multi-namespaces.md#default-namespaces-in-percona-everest) namespaces are restricted and cannot be used for deploying databases.

-    If you do not specify a namespace, the `everest` namespace gets provisioned by default.
+        - If you do not specify a namespace, the `everest` namespace gets provisioned by default.

-    You can skip provisioning the database namespace during initial installation by using the flag `--skip-db-namespace`.
+        - You can skip provisioning the database namespace during initial installation by using the flag `--skip-db-namespace`.

         ??? example "Example"
             ```
             everestctl install --skip-db-namespace
             ```

     **Alternative command**